-"I don't need to workout to lose weight, I can just change my nutrition."

-"I don't need to change my eating habits or exercise.
-I'll just take nutritional supplements. "

-"I don't need to change my food choices or nutrition.
-I just need to workout to lose weight."

-"I don't need supplements as I can get results with only diet and exercise."
+- "I don't need to work out to lose weight; I can just change my nutrition." - "I don't need to change my eating habits or exercise.
+I'll just take nutritional supplements. " - "I don't need to change my food choices or nutrition.
+I just need to workout to lose weight." - "I don't need supplements as I can get results with only diet and exercise."

 You can probably achieve short-term results with following one of the four ways listed above.
 Focusing on just one of these will not lead to lasting results.
-This program is called The 28 Day "Follow The Darn Instructions".
-It's not called a 28 Day Intense Transformation Program for a reason.
+This program is called The GYIS Online PT.
+It's not called The Intense Transformation Program for a reason.
 I'm sure you would not be reading this if you have already tried the EXTREME programs because they are just that, extreme.
 They are designed for quick results with fast, but not long-term sustainability or lifestyle changeability.

-The end goal of The 28 Day "Follow The Darn Instructions" is to give you the tools, education and motivation to get you started for 28 days then continue on with the healthy lifestyle habits you created beyond the 28 Days.
+The end goal of The GYIS Online PT is to give you the tools, education and motivation to get you started and then continue with the healthy lifestyle habits you created beyond the program.

-The choices that you start making throughout the 28 days will develop into your new habits, which will then become your new healthy lifestyle.
+The choices that you start making throughout the program will develop into your new habits, which will then become your new healthy lifestyle.

-You must realize that in order to create the lifestyle you desire, you have to practice and engage in a complete program.
+You must realize that in order to create the lifestyle you desire; you have to practice and engage in a complete program.
 This eventually ends up becoming your balanced lifestyle.